cksystemsgroup/scalloc/README.md

     tools/make_deps.sh

-Then, generate a build environment
+Then, generate a build environment (using the gyp installation from the previous step)

     build/gyp/gyp --depth=. scalloc.gyp